Zhu-Justin/STARTUP/README.md

-I have a particular setup for my machine, with many configuration scripts stored in private repositories.
+I have a particular setup for my machine, with many configuration scripts stored in private repositories that make it cross-compatible and less monolithic.
 I plan to release a customized operating system once I find time to do so.
 For now, if you would like to use my setup, please email me, and I'm happy to share!

 # Security First
 ```